Gear train: Mechanical advantage

-This shows that if the output gear GB has more teeth than the input gear GA, then the gear train amplifies the input torque.
-And, if the output gear has fewer teeth than the input gear, then the gear train reduces the input torque.

-If the output gear of a gear train rotates more slowly than the input gear, then the gear train is called a speed reducer.
-In this case, because the output gear must have more teeth than the input gear, the speed reducer amplifies the input torque.
+This shows that if the output gear B has more teeth than the input gear A, then the gear train amplifies the input torque.
+In this case, the gear train is called a speed reducer and since the output gear must have more teeth than the input gear, the speed reducer amplifies the input torque.
+When the input gear rotates faster than the output gear, then the gear train amplifies the input torque.
+Conversely, if the output gear has fewer teeth than the input gear, then the gear train reduces the input torque; in other words, when the input gear rotates slower than the output gear, the gear train reduces the input torque.

-Analysis using virtual work

-For this analysis, consider a gear train that has one degree of freedom, which means the angular rotation of all the gears in the gear train are defined by the angle of the input gear.